thycotic/privman-docs/admin/filters/types/nix/adv-cmdline.md

 1. Customize the newly created filter, click __Add Command__.

    ![New Commandline Filter edit](images/adv-cmdline-2.png "Add commands to the filter")
 1. Select the matching type, Glob or RegEx.
-Use Glob for filename matches and RegEx for searches amd matches of patterns in files.
+Use Glob for filename matches and RegEx for searches and matches of patterns in files.
 1. Enter a __Command__.
 1. Enter __Arguments__.
 1. Enter a __Replacement__.